xaos522/timeshift-autosnap-apt/README.md

 ```bash
 sudo apt install timeshift
 ```
 Open Timeshift and configure it either using btrfs or rsync.
 I recommend using btrfs as a filesystem for this.
+Why?
+Because of its speed compared to rsync. btrfs snapshots are created in a fraction of a second.

 #### Main installation
 Clone this repository and install the script and configuration file with make: